calgeopy/deerfoot/README.md

 # deerfoot
+May 1
+Added ability to select a zone of interest (ZOI) on curves and highlight them in crossplot.
+Previously, added ability to enter tops.
+For now just the line for the top is plotted.

 Apr 14 2018
 This is a project by calgeopy.
 A group of geoscience hackers in Calgary that get together to learn and share python.